xfiddyx/be-nc-news/README.md

 ## Endpoints

-A list of all the ends can be point in the endpoints.json file
+A list of all the endpoints available can be found in the endpoints.json file

 ## Authors